The Many Benefits Of Trusts

 It is a common misconception that trusts are reserved for people of a certain net worth — or will only be worthwhile if you have certain types of assets.
 The benefits of a trust, however, are not dependent on the value of your assets.
-If you have any real property — no matter how valuable it is — you can benefit from a living trust.
+If you have any real property — no matter how valuable it is — or other assets total $185,000 or more, you can benefit from a living trust.

 Other Trusts We Can Help You Establish

 Living trusts are among the most common type of trusts, but they are certain not the only options available.
 We will carefully assess your assets and your goals to determine if another type of trust might be a better fit.
 Some other types of trust you may consider are:

 - Charitable remainder trusts: These trusts allow you to leave a portion of your assets to a charitable organization.

 - Special needs trusts: Special needs trusts protect a person who lives with a disability or illness and receives government aid.
 These trusts ensure that the beneficiary can continue receiving aid while benefiting from the trust.